 How it Works

 Any step within your Smart Walk-Thru can be configured with a Start Point.
-Each Start Point will only be activated if the rule defining the starting point are true.
+Each Start Point will only be activated if the rule defining the starting point is true.
 Start points are evaluated from the bottom up, meaning that WalkMe checks the rule for the last starting point first.